Kambisseri Karunakaran: Contributions to journalism

-Kambisseri was an exceptional editor and a journalist who understood the psyche of the reader and brought in several bold and path-breaking trends into journalism.
+Kambisseri was an editor and a journalist who understood the psyche of the reader and introduced several new trends into journalism.

 His foray into journalism began in 1942–43 with a hand-written magazine called 'Bharatha Thozhilali'.
 'Bharatha Thozhilali' was founded to support a youth-led organization in Vallikunnam under the aegis of the Indian National Congress.
 Kambisseri was the chief editor of the 'Bharatha Thozhilali' and he was assisted by Thoppil Bhasi and Puthussery Ramachandran.
 Several notable writers have written for this hand-written magazine which Kambisseri collated, edited, illustrated and calligraphed himself.

 Kambisseri's entry into active mainstream journalism was in the year 1946 in a newspaper called 'Yuvakeralam'.
 From 1946 to 1954, he worked with several newspapers such as Keralabhooshanam, Rajyabhimani, Vishvakeralam, Pouradhwani, in various capacities.
 It was in 1954 that he became a part of Janayugam.
 He remained synonymous with the newspaper till his death in 1977.
 It was under his visionary leadership that the various publications of Janayugam started and the weekly soared in popularity and readership.

 For certain period he was the Chief editor as well as the Managing editor.

 Kambisseri was a leader who believed in maintaining a flat organizational structure and his co-workers recount that he maintained absolutely no power distance from his team.
 He actively pitched in to help all with no discrimination and demonstrated a very democratic style of leadership.